ziparker/PlotJuggler/README.md

  Note: you should not skip the last installation step.
 Currently the plugins need to be installed in the folder __/usr/local/lib/PlotJuggler/__ otherwise PlotJuggle will not find them.

+ # Note for ROS users
+ If you want to load __Rosbags__ or display a streaming of data from a ROS __topics__, you should compile and install [PlotJuggler-plugins-ros](https://github.com/facontidavide/PlotJuggler-plugins-ros).